Average Weather in San Antonio Texas, United States

-The topography within 2 miles of San Antonio contains only modest variations in elevation, with a maximum elevation change of 151 feet, and an average elevation above sea level of 657 feet.
-Within 10 miles contains significant variations in elevation (577 feet).
-Within 50 miles contains very significant variations in elevation (1,831 feet).
+The topography within 2 miles of San Antonio contains only modest variations in elevation, with a maximum elevation change of 151 feet and an average elevation above sea level of 657 feet.
+Within 10 miles contains only modest variations in elevation (577 feet).
+Within 50 miles contains significant variations in elevation (1,831 feet).

 The area within 2 miles of San Antonio is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (65%) and shrubs (23%), and within 50 miles by shrubs (38%) and cropland (25%).

 This report illustrates the typical weather in San Antonio, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.